 What they need: Everything!
 Weight doesn’t matter, but needing a tool and not having it sure does.
 Car campers appreciate the tools to accomplish any camp chore under the sun, from trimming kindling to fixing a balky camp stove.

-Gift pick: The stainless steel Free P4 ($139.95) multi-tool comes fully loaded with a whopping 21 tools, including two pairs of pliers (regular plus needlenose for more delicate tasks), wire cutters, two knives (one serrated, one straight), a saw, ruler, bottle opener, and four different screwdrivers.
+Gift pick: The stainless steel FREE™ P4 ($139.95) multi-tool comes fully loaded with a whopping 21 tools, including two pairs of pliers (regular plus needlenose for more delicate tasks), spring-action scissors, two knives, a saw, a ruler, bottle opener, and four different screwdrivers.
 Even with all the bells and whistles, it weighs a manageable 8.6 ounces and measures 4.25 inches when closed.